aosmith16/simpow/README.md

 Similarly you can keep fitted models via `keep_models = TRUE` and extracting via `models`.
 (Not shown.)
 Other values you can extract from the returned object is the vector of p-values (`p.values`).

+## Example varying parameters or design elements

+You can use the `vary_element()` to run a power analysis for different values of a parameter or study design element.
+This allows the user to explore how best to set up their study or what effect they can realistically expect to detect.

+However, using this function means doing an entire simulation multiple times and so ultimately this may be very slow.
+You may want to skip doing extremely fine-scale changes.